Why Conduct a Facilities Needs Assessment?

 Public Works maintenance yard with equipment outdoors

-Facility needs assessments are conducted to ensure the work spaces that the organization’s staff use to provide service to the community are sufficient in terms of work flow efficiency, asset protection, interdepartmental collaboration, equity, and safety.
+The City's 2021 facility needs assessment was conducted to gather baseline informatoin about the work spaces that the City uses to serve the community.
+These spaces must be sufficient in terms of work flow efficiency, asset protection, interdepartmental collaboration, equity, and safety.
 Just like any other infrastructure system that the City manages, the building portfolio should be reviewed periodically to ensure it is keeping pace with evolving community demands and values, now and well into the future.

 • Climate Change – Over 25% of the City organization’s greenhouse gases are generated from the energy used to power and heat buildings.
 Older structures are inefficient in the use of energy.
 For example, windows and doors that are no longer airtight mean that heating and cooling systems need to work longer and harder to maintain adequate working environments.
 The City has a responsibility to look comprehensively at its facilities to determine if there are opportunities to increase efficiency, employ green building practices and reduce greenhouse gas emissions.